 During the years that I was still weight and diet-obsessed, my son, PT (Paul Thomas) began gaining weight from the time he was about 9 years old.
 Without giving it a second thought, I handled it in the same manner as my dad and Rosie, with fear and intimidation.

-To this day, it has caused a rift in our relationship, making it difficult for us to be closer.
+To this day, it has caused a rift in our relationship, often making it difficult for us to be closer.
 I am loath to admit it, but I have to take responsibility and recognize that when PT was a child, my hypocritical role modeling and my own dysfunctional relationship with food and my body created so much confusion and chaos for him around weight and food.
 This is probably why he still struggles with excess weight and emotional eating, and refuses to ask me for help.

 Sadly I realize that I made my mistakes with him and corrected them when my daughter faced her own challenges with weight.
 If I could do it all over, I would never criticize or deprive my son of the foods he loved.
 I wouldn’t make him feel shameful, bad or guilty for eating those foods, I would never drag him to Weight Watchers meetings, I would never pressure him to keep a food journal, I would never make fun of him and I would never try to make him change by creating fear in his mind of what would happen if he becomes fat.
 Rather I would teach him how to feel safe around food and to put the emphasis on coping with his stress, not focusing on what he was eating.
-I would show him through more hugs and kisses, handholding and high fives, that he’s loveable at any size and that he’ll always be safe to share what he’s thinking and feeling and will never be judged by me.
+I would show him through more hugs and kisses, handholding and high fives, that he’s lovable at any size and that he’ll always be safe to share what he’s thinking and feeling and will never be judged by me.
 But I didn’t teach him those things.
 I taught him the opposite.
 Now I know that it was my issues with weight and food obsession that contributed to his struggles with weight.

 Initiate an Open Door Policy with Food – No more dieting or deprivation.
 Stock the house with foods that everyone enjoys.
-I realize this seems horribly frightening to you to give your child carte blanche to eat what she wants, but you’ll see that after a period of time, your child won’t desire to eat those old forbidden foods anymore.
+I realize this seems horribly frightening to you to give your child carte blanche to eat what he/she wants, but you’ll see that after a period of time, your child won’t desire to eat those old forbidden foods anymore.

 Eat When Hungry – Suggest to your son or daughter to have a goal in mind at the start of each day to only eat when they are hungry and to refuse food every other time.
 Make it a game.
 Tell them that they can eat anything they choose at any time as long as they are hungry.
 Your child will start to notice that by doing this, they will be getting very picky about what foods they want to eat.
-On the days when they eat more than they intended to, remind them that we all fall in pursuit of learning how to walk and to be gentle with themself as they learn this new process of eating like a naturally slim person.
+On the days when they eat more than they intended to, remind them that we all fall in pursuit of learning how to walk and to be gentle as they patiently learn this new process of eating like a naturally slim person.

 Have More Heart to Hearts – Realize that your son or daughter needs your love and guidance.
 If they have begun to demonstrate habits connected with emotional eating, recognize that they need to have their emotions validated.
 Spend time and listen to your child and connect with them Find out what’s going on in their life that pushes them to want to eat when they are not hungry.
 Create a safe, loving, non-judgmental space for your kids to share their thoughts with you.